Waubonsee — at a glance!

 Four basic types of financial aid are available to our students: grants, loans, scholarships and on-campus employment.
-In fact, for the 2015-16 academic year, the Waubonsee Community College Foundation awarded an all-time record of $256,800 in scholarships to 234 students.
+In fact, for the 2016-17 academic year, the Waubonsee Community College Foundation awarded an all-time record of $256,800 in scholarships to 234 students.
 The average scholarship award was $876.

-Waubonsee Community College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), which is located at 230 South LaSalle Street, Suite 7-500, Chicago, IL, 60604.
+Waubonsee Community College is accredited by the Higher Learning Commission, which is located at 230 South LaSalle Street, Suite 7-500, Chicago, IL, 60604.
 We are recognized by federal and state agencies administering financial aid.

 Waubonsee is also approved by the Illinois Community College Board, Illinois Board of Higher Education and the U.S. Department of Education.

 1Data represents FY2016.
 Sources: College Navigator, ICCB/IPEDS and internal reports.